 You can now LISTEN to these articles on the ScLoHo Media & Marketing Podcast!
+Here’s a link to this weeks episode.

 In the beginning, I mean very beginning, some say thousands of years, others claim millions of years, depending on your belief system about the origins of mankind, there was a certain element of the human experience that is still critically important today.